Will seek Central help for infra to minimise cyclone damage: Maha CM | Headlines

 Maharashtra Chief Minister Uddhav Thackeray on Friday said his government will seek Central assistance to set up permanent infrastructure along the sea coast to minimize the damage caused by cyclones.

-Speaking to reporters at Malwan in Sindhudurg district, over 530 kilometers from here, the CM said frequent cyclones cause immense damage to crops, property and loss of lives.
+Speaking to reporters at Malwan in Sindhudurg district, over 530 kilometres from here, the CM said frequent cyclones cause immense damage to crops, property and loss of lives.

 The Union government must provide some assistance, he said, adding that cyclone Tauktae, which hit several parts of the state earlier this week, was a very severe one.